massdriver-cloud/webinar-postgresql-logical-replication/README.md

 ## Setup

-Before we get started migrating, we'll use [docker compose (or the container tool of your choosing)](https://docs.docker.com/desktop/) to get an example application up and running to migrate.
+Before we get started migrating, we'll use [docker compose (or the container tool of your choosing)](https://docs.docker.com/desktop/) to get an example e-commerce application (Spree) up and running to migrate.

 Run the following command: